Baasant/B2B/README.md

 ```
 docker run -p 8501:8501 streamlit-app
 ```
-This maps port 8501 inside the container to port 8501 on your local machine, allowing you to access your Streamlit app at:
+This maps port 8501 inside the container to port 8501 on your local machine, allowing you to access your Streamlit app at

 🔗 http://localhost:8501